Tolerance Stack Up Analysis:

 •Click "PREVIEW AND PUBLISH DRAFT" to finalize and apply the changes.

-Part 9 - Make a conclusion
+Point 9 - Make a Conclusion

 • After adjusting the parameters, the design now ensures that clearance is always maintained.